Skip to Content

 | No comments yet

-That approach works for solo travel.
-For a group of 6 to 12, it tends to produce the same problems: hotel in the wrong location, budget confusion on the first night, mismatched expectations about what kind of trip this actually is, and two or three people who have already checked out by night two.
+The approach is consistent: book the flights, find a hotel somewhere on Sukhumvit, and let Bangkok sort itself out.
+For a group of 6 to 12, which produces the same problems every time.
+Hotel in the wrong location.
+Budget confusion on the first night.
+Mismatched expectations about what kind of trip this actually is.
+Two or three people who have mentally checked out by night two.

 What a Bangkok Bachelor Party Actually Involves